 Since the German Federal Garden Show in 1985, the mill wheels have again been turning unhurriedly in the wind; grain of controlled organic origin is ground and the flour obtained is used to bake several types of tasty bread.
-They are sold during the season by members of Britzer Müllerei e.V., the Britzer Milling Association, every Friday between 12 PM and 5 PM and every Saturday between 11 AM and 4 PM at the “Brotstube”, or bread shop, on the property.
+They are sold during the season by members of Britzer Müllerei e.V., the Britzer Milling Association, every Friday and Saturday between 11 PM and 4 PM at the “Brotstube”, or bread shop, on the property.

 Verein Britzer Müllerei e.V. together with Grün Berlin GmbH has taken over the supervision of the Britzer Mill.
 Most members of the association are millers who have learned the miller’s trade according to the Dutch model within the framework of a two-year hobby training that entitles them to operate the mill.
 The association has made it its duty to maintain and care for the Britzer Mill and to make it accessible to the public through guided tours.